 Back in my youth, I fondly remember the days of after-school clubs.
 Whether it be chess, band, or robotics clubs, these were the places to go to find like-minded, passionate folks eager to talk the talk.
 Although the days of youth are likely well behind most of us (rest in peace monkey bars), there still exist social environments where we can meet up with like-minded individuals.
 However, this time around, we’ll be able to reap far more than just a recess buddy.

-Altium user groups offer benefits of both community and insider information You may now be asking yourself something like; “What in the heck is an Altium User Group and how can I be a part of one right this second?”
+Altium project groups offer benefits of both community and insider information You may now be asking yourself something like; “What in the heck is an Altium User Group and how can I be a part of one right this second?”
 Great question!
 In fact, this is the question we’ll spend a bit of time answering in this article.
 Let’s get to it.

 What is an Altium User Group